jipspel/vmcai22-artifact/README.md

-# Artifact for submission TODO
+# Artifact for submission 12

 This is an artifact created for our VMCAI submission: _Linus Heck, Jip Spel, Sebastian Junges, Joost-Pieter Katoen and Joshua Moerman._ **Gradient-Descent for Randomized Controllers under Partial Observability**